PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ```
 y
 ```
 in order to proceed.
-The conda environment is now created and you can view details in the terminal about the conda environment such as its physical file location which you can explorer in Files.
+The Python environment is now created and you can view details in the terminal about the conda environment such as its physical file location which you can explorer in Files.

-### activating a conda environment
+### activating a Python environment

-The conda environment is now created but the *base* conda environment is still selected as indicated by the prompt beginning with ```(base)```.
-To activate the *jupyterlab-cf* conda environment use:
+The Python environment is now created but the *base* Python environment is still selected as indicated by the prompt beginning with ```(base)```.
+To activate the *jupyterlab-cf* Python environment use:

 ```
-conda activate jupyterlab-cf
+mamba activate jupyterlab-cf
 ```

 ![019_activate_conda_env](./images/019_activate_conda_env.PNG)

-Now the *jupyterlab-cf* conda environment is activated as indicated by the prompt beginning with ```(jupyterlab-cf)```:
+Now the *jupyterlab-cf* Python environment is activated as indicated by the prompt beginning with ```(jupyterlab-cf)```:

 ![020_activate_conda_env](./images/020_activate_conda_env.PNG)

-This means any package manipulation will now be carried out in the conda environment *jupyterlab-cf* and the *base* conda environment will be uninfluenced.
+This means any package manipulation will now be carried out in the Python environment *jupyterlab-cf* and the *base* conda environment will be uninfluenced.

 ### install jupyterlab

 To install the latest version of JupyterLab from the community conda-forge channel use:

 ```
-conda install -c conda-forge jupyterlab
+mamba install -c conda-forge jupyterlab
 ```

-The ```-c conda-forge``` means the *conda-forge* community channel is selected opposed to the *conda* channel maintained by the Anaconda company.
+The ```-c conda-forge``` means the *conda-forge* community channel is selected opposed to the outdated *conda* channel maintained by the Anaconda company.

 ![021_installing_packages](./images/021_installing_packages.PNG)